Home » Insights » A short guide for marketers on measuring the value of PR

 A short guide for marketers on measuring the value of PR

-That being said, with PR and marketing campaigns differing so much, it’s fair to say that a standardised measurement method wouldn’t work.
-So, how do marketers prove the value of their PR spend?
-In this blog, we lay out some of the core things brands and business’ need to consider when measuring their PR.
+However, given the diversity of PR and marketing campaigns, it’s fair to say that a one-size-fits-all approach to PR value measurement wouldn’t work.
+So, how can marketers prove the value of their PR efforts?
+In this blog, we’ll walk through some key considerations for measuring PR value effectively.

 A three-pronged approach to measurement